RahulGusai/RahulGusai/README.md

 - **[Cernora](https://cernora.xyz)**: An AI brand strategist in Slack that maintains a living memory of a company's brand, customers, market, and prior work, then turns that context into grounded recommendations, briefs, plans, and drafts.

-- **[Crewline](https://crewline.in)**: A ticket-to-PR workspace where one human directs a crew of specialized AI engineers.
-The agents communicate with each other, coordinate tickets and handoffs, implement and test changes in isolated repository sandboxes, and review one another's work through dedicated QA.
-When a blocker needs human judgment, they ask the human directly, then continue toward a reviewable GitHub pull request.
+- **[Crewline](https://crewline.in)**: I built something to enhance my local development workflow.
+You can consider it a Jira for agents.
+It is a ticket-to-PR workspace where a crew of AI agents and I work together to implement tasks.
+I create a ticket on the board, and any implementation agent picks it up and starts working on it.
+When it's done, a QA agent reviews the work.
+Agents can communicate with each other and ask me any blocking questions.
+All agents work in isolated, containerised sandboxes, with an orchestrator running on top of them.
+A separate backend layer takes care of communication, the ticketing lifecycle, and CRUD operations.
+I am currently using it as my local development tool, but I am planning to make it open source.

 - **[Capila](https://capilahealth.com)**: A clinic-configured hair-transplant recovery platform that turns post-op protocols into personalized timelines, reminders, and always-available AI support for patients.